The Society was founded in 1944 to serve the people of Weymouth, Portland and surrounding areas.

 We aim to stimulate public interest in the environment within the Weymouth & Portland area, particularly the built environment, and to promote high standards of planning and architecture in the area.
 We work to secure the preservation, protection, development and improvement of features of historic, public or natural interest in the area.

-The Society monitors planning applications in the area, and makes observations and offers opinions to the local authorities.
-It also sponsors an annual award for the best contribution to the built environment.
+The Society monitors local planning applications and makes observations and offers opinions to the local authorities, based on the views of representative groups of members.

 More details are to be found on the planning pages of this site.
 We hold regular monthly meetings, and a Newsletter is issued three times a year which includes topical articles and summarises our recent activities and future programme.
 The most recent Newsletter may be downloaded from the information page of this site.

 Click the symbol above to take an aerial journey across Weymouth and Portland